cw118/cw118/README.md

 #### Hackathons, workshops, mini-projects...
 - Working on my portfolio and fun side projects
-- Contributing to the coding community—getting involved in open source
+- Contributing to the coding community — getting involved in open source
+  - I've recently been helping out with **MDN Web Docs** (both [English content](https://github.com/mdn/content) and [translated content](https://github.com/mdn/translated-content))
-- Gaining + training skills and my problem-solving/computational logic
+- Gaining + training skills and my problem-solving/computational logic (have a look at some of my [repositories](https://github.com/cw118?tab=repositories)!)

 </details>